kurone-kito/fakturo/README.md

 yarn start
 ```

-The command is the same as the build command, but it monitors the source
+The command, like build, creates a `dist` folder for each sub-project
-code, detects any changes, and automatically builds more.
+underneath and outputs the artifacts there, but it also monitors the source

-Note that the current state is just a dry-run, the same as the build
+code for changes and performs a build every time the user saves.

-command.
+To stop it, press _`Ctrl` + `c`_.

 ## Linting